lvh/icecap/doc/intro.md

 To create a capability, POST some [EDN][EDN] describing it.
 This description is called the *payload*.
-A payload consists of a map with the keyword `:requests` as the key, and a request specification as the
+A payload consists of a map with the keyword `:plan` as the key, and the plan as the value:
-value:

 ```
-{:requests REQUEST_SPECIFICATION}
+{:plan PLAN}
 ```

 [EDN]: https://github.com/edn-format/edn

-A request specification can be one of these things:
+A plan is one of these things:

 1. A map, describing a single request.
-2. An vector of request specifications.
+2. An vector of plans.
-3. An set of request specifications.
+3. An set of plans.

-This means that request specifications can be nested.
+This means that plans can be nested.

-A vector, being an *ordered* collection, implies *order* in the request specifications.
-Any preceding request specifications must be completed successfully before a request specification can be attempted.
+A vector, being an *ordered* collection, implies *order* in the plans.
+Any preceding plans must be completed successfully before a plan can be attempted.

-A set, being an *unordered* collection, implies no order in the request specifications.
+A set, being an *unordered* collection, implies no order in the plans.
 They may all be attempted with any amount of concurrency and in any order, as the implementation sees fit.

 ### Request maps